Techniquest: Activities

 Its aims are to engage people with science and to motivate them to learn more; they also address science-related areas such as mathematics, engineering and technology.
 Techniquest operates exhibitions, shows and programmes intended to make science accessible to people throughout Wales, and to improve the quality of public debate about science and technology.
 It also offers comprehensive education services to schools and teachers, to complement formal education provision in Wales.

 Historically, Techniquest took exhibitions and programmes to special events at many venues around Wales, from shopping centres to major cultural events such as the National Eisteddfod, in addition to further activities through schemes such as Wales Gene Park, mathcymru, Science Café Wales and Teacher Science Network.

 To provide this range of experiences, Techniquest maintained an Active Design and development arm, with workshops and facilities, which closed in 2019.
 It still works with a range of partners and other experts, which included academics, scientists, industry and government, both within Wales and internationally.

 In recent times the amount of such outreach work has reduced but the space itself has expanded, thanks to the development of the Science Capital, which has increased the area of the centre by over 60%.
-The rage of exhibits now includes many aimed at older children in addition to many old favourites being retained in the original setting.
+The range of exhibits now includes many aimed at older children in addition to many old favourites being retained in the original setting.
 In order to reach more people across a wider geographical area, Techniquest also now produces digital shows that can be used in classrooms across the whole of Wales.